thecloudenthusiast/cities-match-game/README.md

 Description:
 - A simple card flipping game where user memorizes the card in order to match the pairs.
 The player/user clicks the cards (which are images of famous cities) one at a time and try to match them.
 The cards disappear whenever a match is made until all the cards are matched- no blank image/card.

+Objective:
+- The card game is designed to test and enhance a player's memory and concentration skills through finding a match for a card already flipped - one at a time.

 Resources:
 - Card matching game created with continuous deployment using AWS Code Pipeline and S3.
 - The code for the game is hosted in GitHub and an AWS S3 bucket was created with static web hosting enabled.